 At the end of the day, the certificate that you receive from the training provider will stay with you, so it is important that it says the right thing to enable you to get the job you are looking for.
 When thinking about your training options, make sure you know what accreditation and course content is mentioned on the final certificate, and whether these are recognised in the places you would like to teach.

 If the certificate includes information about the teaching practice you have done, check how that is worded, and whether that will be acceptable to employers or other authorities who will see it.
 Ask for an example certificate if possible, and make sure it does what it says it will do.

 All in all, there is no reason why an online course is any less valid than a face-to-face qualification, but some courses make sure that they use the full range of online resources at their disposal to give you the best training possible, Others may be cheap, but on a closer look, you might find that the work you do to complete the course is not represented in the value of the certificate you hold at the end of it.
 It’s up to you to check whether the accreditation level, assessment and practical component are appropriate for what you want to do with your teaching career.

-Tom Garside is Director of Teacher Training for Language Point Teacher Education, a training provider which is validated to deliver the internationally recognised Trinity CertTESOL in blended and online modes of study, and the new Level 6 Trinity College Certificate for Practising Teachers, a contextually-informed teacher development qualification for online and classroom language educators with a language proficiency of CEFR B2 and above.
+Tom Garside is Director of Language Point Teacher Education, a training provider which is validated to deliver the internationally recognised Trinity CertTESOL in blended and online modes of study, and the new Level 6 Trinity College Certificate for Practising Teachers, a contextually-informed teacher development qualification for online and classroom language educators with a language proficiency of CEFR B2 and above.